richo/zephyros/README.md

    Zephyros has a few more API calls and listen-able events, but lacks a few of Slate's GUI-specific features.

-2. *How does Zephyros compare to Spectacle/Divvy/SizeUp/Moom/AppGrid/etc?*
+2. How does Zephyros compare to Spectacle / Divvy / SizeUp / Moom / AppGrid / etc?

    Zephyros just gives you an API which you can use to build up your own functionality for managing your windows however you'd